alexkim1003/OsParking_HW/README.md

 -

-Softwares Needed to Run
+Softwares Needed to Run OsParking

 1. JRE 1.8.0 or later

 2. MySQL 5.6.24 or later

-Additionally Needed Softwares for Developers
+Additionally Needed Softwares for the Developers

 1. IDE used: netbeans 8.0.2 or later